 Float tank therapy can help you feel renewed.
 For the vast majority of people, it’s a chance to unplug and unwind.

 There are so many benefits to float tanks, but there are some float tank negative side effects that you should know about.
 Not everyone is a fit for float treatment, so it’s best to know about potential side effects before you book a session.

 In our busy day and age, it’s an unusual luxury to have an hour to yourself in complete silence.
 An hour in a tank is a long time to be alone with your thoughts, especially if this is your first float.
-It’s okay to feel bored and restless; that’s just a symptom of your active mind acclimating to a sensory-free environment.
+It’s okay to feel bored and restless during the therapy; that’s just a symptom of your active mind acclimating to a sensory-free environment.
 Try to practice breathing exercises or meditation to make the most of your time in the tank.

 2. Skin irritation

 A tank contains a lot of salt.
 That’s what helps you float so effortlessly in the tank, but the salt levels can cause skin irritation.
 If you have a small nick or cut on your hands, you’ll feel a temporary burning or itching sensation.
 But don’t worry — most cuts stop burning after a few moments.
 If you’re still experiencing discomfort with a small cut, float centers like Krysus always provide ointment to cover it up.

 But keep in mind that you could experience float tank negative side effects on your skin even if you don’t have a cut.
 Some floaters experience issues with:

 - Sensitive skin: A tank contains as much as 1,000 pounds of salt, which is in contact with your skin for an extended period of time.
 The salt can irritate sensitive skin and cause some pain, which includes recently shaved skin, dry skin, or skin that’s prone to getting rashes.
 People with eczema or psoriasis should check with their dermatologist to make sure their skin health is under control since a float could irritate the skin.